alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

  - Creates or updates a link set given a content_id.
  - Validates the presence of the links request parameter and responds with 422 if not present.
- - Validates the link set lock version in the request and responds with 409 if the lock version is incorrect.
  - Instantiates or retrieves an existing link set.
  - Increments the link set lock version.
  - Merges the links from the request into an existing link set where applicable.